KushwahaVikashJ/my-burger/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-Also you can see this app on browser by clicking on the below link:
+Also you can see this app on browser by clicking on the below link:<br />
 ### open[https://my-builder.herokuapp.com/]